One Life to Live storylines (1980–1989): Austin terrorizes Llanview

 Austin Buchanan, son of Asa's brother, Pike, arrived in town and became obsessed with Sarah Gordon.
 He set out to steal her from Bo.
 Austin knew that Bo and Michael Grande were mortal enemies, so he rigged the brakes on Michael's car to fail.
 The accident killed Alicia and her baby, and injured Gabrielle instead!
 Audrey Ames (Pia Porter), also on the road that night, was hit by the car driven by Gabrielle, putting her in a wheelchair.
 Austin framed Bo for the car crash that killed Alicia, and her baby and injured Gabrielle and Audrey.
-Austin eventually confessed to the crime but wanted Sarah to make love to him.
+Austin eventually confessed to the crime but wanted Sarah to have sex with him.
 She tried to put him off, but he became angry and brutally raped her.
 After the rape, Sarah shot Austin.
 To protect her, Cord and Asa buried Austin's body.
 However, the evil Buchanan cousin was not dead after all!
 He crawled out of his shallow grave and sought revenge on Sarah.
 Austin's reign of terror quickly came to an end.
 After taking Viki and Megan hostage, Clint found them and shot Austin.
 Felled by Clint's bullet, Austin plunged out a high-rise window to his death, but not before shooting Viki.

 As the decade drew to a close, OLTL featured a rehash of the classic Karen/Jenny baby-switch storyline.
 This time, Gabrielle (aided by Austin) switched Michael's and the late Alicia's baby (who died shortly after being born) with that of Brenda Grande's baby.
 At the same time, Megan went into a fugue state in which she believed she was her Fraternity Row character Ruby Bright, a riff on her mother Viki's Niki Smith escapades.
 Both stories, however, were well received by critics and fans.